Course Outline

 Blended learning

-Tutorial/Workshop 1 – Weekly workshop designed to engage with content presented in the learning materials students have the option to attend either in-class or online.
+Tutorial/Workshop 1 – Option to attend either in-class or online.
 1hr Week 1 13 times

-Learning materials – Asynchronous e-modules 2hrs Week 1 13 times
+Learning materials – Asynchronous e-modules delivered online 2hrs Week 1 13 times

-Tutorial/Workshop 2 – Tutorials will be delivered fortnightly in odd weeks, students have the option to attend either in-class or online.
+Tutorial/Workshop 2 – Option to attend either in-class or online.
 1hr Week 1 7 times

-Laboratory 1 – Laboratory classes will be delivered fortnightly in even weeks.
+Laboratory 1 – In-class on campus laboratory classes.
 3hrs Week 2 6 times

 Course Topics